DiamondLightSource/mx-bluesky/docs/user/hyperion/configuration.rst

 =============

-If the `Config Server`_ is deployed and running, Hyperion is configured to use it in preference to reading the configuration files directly.
-However in the event of the config server being unavailable Hyperion will fall back to reading them from the filesystem.
+If the `Config Server`_ is deployed and running, Hyperion is configured to use it in preference to reading the ``domain.properties`` file directly.
+However in the event of the config server being unavailable Hyperion will fall back to reading it from the filesystem.

-Note that currently not all of the configuration files are read from the config server, but the intention is that ultimately it will be the source of all configuration.
+Note that currently the rest of the configuration files are not read from the config server, but the intention is that ultimately it will be the source of all configuration and the remainder of the files in ``daq_configuration`` will be moved over to it.

 .. _Config Server: https://github.com/DiamondLightSource/daq-config-server/